A Goldador is what you get when you crossbreed two of the most popular breeds of dogs in the United States, the Golden, and Labrador Retrievers.

 Most Golden Retrievers are also at risk of developing cardio and respiratory disorders, particularly a heart condition called Subvalvular aortic stenosis or SAS.
 This disorder causes the blood vessels that circulate blood to narrow and thin.

-Any blockage in these vessels can disrupt blood flow or cause the heart to work faster, and might even lead to death.
+Any blockage in these vessels can disrupt blood flow or cause the heart to work faster and even lead to death.
 Symptoms of SAS usually include breathlessness, lethargy, and weakness.

 What diseases can Goldadors inherit?

-From what we’ve seen above, Golden Retriever Labs are at a higher risk of developing diseases that both parents suffer from.
+From what we’ve seen above, Golden Retriever Labs are at a higher risk of developing diseases from which both parents suffer.
 These primarily include:

 - Joint Dysplasia